Teyana Taylor Unveils Star-Studded Jordan Collab Mini Movie: “This Is My love Letter To Harlem”

-On Tuesday, Teyana Taylor shared a star-studded mini-movie created for the Jordan collection.
-The film features Eagles QB Jalen Hurts, who plays Prince Charming to Teyana’s Cinderella.
+On Tuesday (June 6), Taylor shared a star-studded mini-movie created for the Jordan collection.
+The film features Eagles QB Jalen Hurts, who plays Prince Charming to Taylor’s Cinderella.
 DJ Khaled also makes an appearance, starring as the fairy godfather.
-Other cameos include NYC’s Remy Ma, Lola Brooke, Fabolous, and Maino, alongside Teyana’s daughter, mother, and grandmother.
+Other cameos include Remy Ma, Lola Brooke, Fabolous, and Maino, alongside Taylor’s daughter, mother and grandmother.

 The multi-hyphenate took to Instagram to thank her co-stars and share her “love letter to Harlem.”